mehmet-f-dogan/qt-transfer/README.md

 # Qt Transfer App

 Send messages and files between two machines over TCP or UDP.
+This assumes there will be only one client and one server.

 ---